jammawtf/typesafe-agent-events/readme.md

 # TypeSafe Agent Actions

-`typesafe-agent-actions` is a minimalistic TypeScript library designed to facilitate seamless and type-safe communications between different agents like web workers or iframes in web development environments.
+`typesafe-agent-events` is a minimalistic TypeScript library designed to facilitate seamless and type-safe communications between different agents like web workers or iframes in web development environments.
 It addresses the common challenges developers face when managing communications between disparate system components, particularly when dealing with various action types and payloads.

 This library is especially useful when you need to ensure the integrity and reliability of messages passed between different parts of your application, preventing issues related to message type mismatches and ensuring that the payloads conform to expected types.